Our students come from all across the world to study at Selkirk College. Learn how to apply to Selkirk College as an International Student.

 If purchased in Canada, the International Student Services Coordinator can enrol you in Guard Me basic medical insurance before you arrive or upon arrival.

-Cost: Guard me will cost $205 for the first three month (as of May 2016).
+Cost: Guard me will cost $210 for the first full three month or 90 days (as of March 2021).
 To Learn more, see the International Student Services Coordinator.

 What is covered?